Criminal Defense Attorney Atlanta, GA

 While the laws regarding blackmail or extortion may be different according to each state government, just so long as you can prove that the accused has made a threat willingly towards another person to gain money.
 There are several reasons someone may want to extort you.
 Maybe a long-term companion is not happy that you have gained success and they have not, knowing what they know, they may use this to take away from your success.
 Any type of disagreement with someone that knows you well enough to use information against you in the court of law or otherwise, can lead to an extortion or blackmail charge.
 Suppose you are the one facing the blackmail or extortion charge.
 With the right criminal defense attorney, you will be able to build a defense against the accuser.
 Even if the party accused of extortion is unable to gain finances or what it is that they desire, with proof that there was intent beyond a reasonable doubt, there are still opportunities for prosecution to file charges.

 Neither being accused of extortion or blackmail, or being extorted or blackmailed is no fun.
 However, if you or someone you know is on the verge or currently battling an extortion charge, or blackmail charge, they are entitled to legal defense.
 If you or a loved one may be under investigation based on allegations made by another party in an attempt to force something out of you, hiring a knowledgeable criminal defense attorney can make all of the difference despite the validity of the accusations.
-You do not have to go through this battle alone, speak with a skilled Decatur criminal lawyer at Andrew R. Lynch, P.C. that will be able to defend you in a courtroom as soon as possible.
+You do not have to go through this battle alone, speak with a skilled Decatur criminal lawyer at The Lynch Law Group that will be able to defend you in a courtroom as soon as possible.